 Article contents

 Refreshing your Rightmove every two seconds?
 Stoked about finding the house of your dreams?
 Hold your horses for just a moment.
 The chances are that first, you’ll want a mortgage agreement in principle.
 Here, we’ll take a look at exactly what that is, why it can be handy and how to get one.
-Enjoy!

 Ever heard of a mortgage in principle?
 How about an agreement in principle, decision in principle or mortgage promise?
-Most of the time, these words are used to describe the exact same thing!
+Most of the time, these words are used to describe the exact same thing.

 A mortgage agreement in principle is an official document that a lender can give you to show how much they think you could borrow (lenders are the people who give out mortgages).
 Basically, if a lender gives you one of these documents, it means they think you’re pretty likely to get approved for a mortgage when you apply for one.
-Get in!

 Normally, this is the first step towards buying a home and happens before you even start viewing properties.